pahmeds/prantiahmed.github.io/README.md

 Prantiahmed, crafted by yours truly, Pranti Ahmed, serves as my canvas to delve into the intricate intersections of economics and political science.
 With a rich background in both fields, I present thoughtful perspectives on various subjects, including market dynamics, policy analysis, and global affairs.

 ## Background
-As an enthusiast in economics and political science, I've dedicated years to unraveling the complexities of economic systems and political structures.
+As an enthusiast in economics and political science, I've dedicated years to unraveling the complexities of political structures and economic systems.
 My academic journey, coupled with hands-on experience in research and analysis, equips me to dissect and discuss a wide range of issues affecting societies and economies around the world.

 ## Content
 Dive into a treasure trove of content on Prantiahmed, including: